ProggersWorld/javafx_template/README.md

 2. Download the zip file into your project folder.

-3. Navigate into your project folder with `cd project`.
+3. Navigate into your project folder.
 4. Unzip your file.

 ### 3.2 Manually adjust files in your project (case-sensitive)